Lifestyle, Health & Motivational

 Collectively with the audience, we discussed the pressures facing men today that prevent them from speaking out – and how toxic masculinity (the destructive, antiquated ideal of what it means to be a man) vs the masculine ideals (being caring, looking after people, being brave and honest) can be separated, challenged and – in the instance of the positive masculine – channelled to encourage us to look after ourselves, and those around us better.
 If part of being a man is being a protector and looking after those around us, then – to borrow from inflight safety instructions – we can only look after others if we are looking after ourselves.
 Speaking about our emotions isn’t a sign of weakness, it is a sign of bravery.
 Standing up and saying “I’m not okay” isn’t a defeat, but an act of strength.

-Alexis Caught hosted the live discussion and interview with Keegan Hirst at SamsungKX, as part of the Co-Lab series, a series of cultural programming from Samsung.
+Alexis Caught is an award-winning podcaster, writer, speaker, model and rugby player.
+He hosted this live discussion and interview with Keegan Hirst at SamsungKX, as part of the Co-Lab series, a series of cultural programming from Samsung.
 The talk was entitled “Gay Men’s Mental Health: Toxic Masculinity” and will be available to stream online from February 2020 as part of Qmmunity podcast.